jochenalt/Ondine/docs/Electronics.md

 # Schematics

+There's not a big in the schematics, pretty standard, I would say.
+There's a power supply with a switching 7805 (D3) since a heatsink would have used up too much space.
+A relay REL1 turns on the power to the motors indiated by LED1, since I wanted to avoid issues during startup when the motors are not yet controlled by the uC but the drivers get power already.
+The Teensy uC is in the middle, its PWM pins go to the L6234 drivers, which output lines go to the motor sockets.
+To protect the uC, the PWM lines are connected with a resistor and z-diode limiting the voltage that is induced by the motors and might come back to the uC.
+I did that not as a precaution but as a learning point after I bricked a uC.
+The L6234 has the issue that there is an inner connection from the motor line to the incoming pwm line, if it is not controlled correctly.

+The optical encoders are connected to interrupt-able pins of the uC.
+The ESP8266 breakout's D2/D1 is connected to the uC's  I2C-0 port, the logging output coming from the uC via UART5 is fetched by the ESP8266 via its half (only RX) serial port.
+The IMU MPU9250 is connected to the uC's I2C-1 port.
+Since the teensy is full of ports, there's no need to cope with the hazzle of multiple slaves on the same I2C bus.

+The S1 dip switch can be set to identify the board.
+The pololu motor driver U$1 is a used to control the brushed and encoded motor that lifts the enclosure from the ground.

 [<img width="1000" src="https://raw.githubusercontent.com/jochenalt/Ondine/master/docs/images/electronics/schematics.png"/>](https://raw.githubusercontent.com/jochenalt/Ondine/master/docs/images/electronics/schematics.png)
 (click to enlarge)

 The motors pull 2A max, so I choose the [L6234](https://www.st.com/content/ccc/resource/technical/document/application_note/78/44/47/d5/a8/63/4a/8e/CD00004062.pdf/files/CD00004062.pdf/jcr:content/translations/en.CD00004062.pdf) in order to not have 18 MOSFETs to be soldered.
 Luckily, there's a nice breakout from [Drotek](https://drotek.com/shop/en/home/212-brushless-gimbal-controller-l6234.html) that is very convinient to use.